 The Web is also changing the way customers interact throughout the life cycle; support and service requests are fragmented across channels and customers expect the same process and information through each channel.
 In other words, customer journeys are omnichannel and they expect omnichannel experiences.

 Poor customer service is one the major reasons why businesses lose customers.
-Retail organisations need to ensure that they can provide prompt, accurate responses to inquiries from prospective customers and offer a range of communication channels.
+Retail organizations need to ensure that they can provide prompt, accurate responses to inquiries from prospective customers and offer a range of communication channels.

 Customers increasingly expect to be able to get help online in a variety of ways that match their preference or the nature of their inquiry: FAQ, search, guided help, virtual assistant, or web collaboration.